benhutchison/gesture/demo/Exercize.md

 Currently the demo [processes each `PointerEvent` and returns the new `PointerRegionState` and the `GestureAndRegions[Rect]` if any](src/main/scala/gesture/demo/GestureDemo.scala#L74).

-What if we wanted to count the number of times a drag completed inside a rectangle?
+What if we wanted to count the number of times a click occurred inside a rectangle?
 Then we would have a second piece of state, the counter, and a second state update, being the counter increment, dependent upon the output of the first state process.